 Side Effects from progesterone/progestins.
 What are the options?

-Why compounded therapies and pellets are not recommended.
+Compounded therapies and pellets

 Testosterone for low libido